 How Much Food is Required to Close the Food Security Gap in Israel?

 The definition of food security is subjective.
-To examine whether food rescue would be an effective policy for increasing food security in Israel, the report used Chernichovsky and Regev’s methodology (31), which defines normative food expenditure as the level of a household’s food expenditure that remains constant even when the household’s income increases.
+To examine whether food rescue would be an effective policy for increasing food security in Israel, this report uses the methodology of Chernichovsky and Regev (31), which defines normative food expenditure as the level of a household’s food expenditure that remains constant even when the household’s income increases.

-The volume of food required to bridge the gap between the actual consumption levels of food insecure populations and the normative consumption level (i.e. the average consumption of the second to fifth percentiles), is valued at approximately NIS 3.9 billion.
-The cost of eliminating this food expenditure gap for populations that are highly food insecure (about 9% of Israeli households) is estimated at approximately NIS 2.7 billion, and about another NIS 1.2 billion are required to close the gap for moderately food insecure populations.
+The volume of food required to bridge the gap between the actual consumption level of food insecure populations and the normative consumption level (i.e. the average consumption of the second to fifth percentiles), is valued at approximately NIS 3.3 billion.
+The cost of eliminating this food expenditure gap for populations that are highly food insecure (8.2% of Israeli households) is estimated at approximately NIS 2.5 billion, and another NIS 0.8 billion is required to close the gap for moderately food insecure populations.